 While there is no hard and fast rule for how and what to paint your garage doors, the color you choose will affect their prominence.
 There are a couple of reasons why you may want to tone down your garage doors.
 One may be because they are not particularly attractive or updated.
 If that’s the case, lessen their prominence by painting them out the same as the trim color so as not to draw undue attention to them.

 To lessen its prominence, the garage door on this home is the same color as the home’s trim.

 A second reason to downplay the prominence of your garage doors may be because there are already several colors on the house.
 This can result in an overall choppy visual effect.
 In this case, you can paint the doors out the same as the body color of the house.
 Doing so can actually make your home appear larger.
 Check out options for your home’s main color by browsing the LP® SmartSide® ExpertFinish® Trim & Siding color collection.

 If you have nice garage doors that you want to show off, you may want to play them up.
 You can do this by painting them a dark color like a rich brown or charcoal.
 Just be sure that the color you choose is not a new color to the overall scheme – it should tie in with your roof and perhaps your shutters or trim.

 You can also paint the garage doors out in an accent color.
-I chose to do just that on the paneled wood carriage-style doors shown below.
-If you do choose a bolder accent color, be sure to repeat that same color on the shutters and perhaps the front door.
+The paneled wood carriage-style doors shown below represent an example of this option.
+If the color you choose is a bolder accent color, make sure you repeat that same color elsewhere on the home—perhaps on the shutters or front door.

 Note: All photos are for illustrative purposes only.
 Please refer regularly to lpcorp.com for correct and up-to-date product installation instructions.